Kieranator/BadArma/nonf3classgear.smd_sahrani_a3/README.md

 ###to do
 - integrate with f3
 - separate weapons config / class ???
-- random selection if provided array of uniforms, weapons, etc
 - write full faction loadouts as needed